TheFelixLive/Timer-V/README.md

 Guess what, you choose a goal from the following and when you defeat it or you finish the event, the timer stops automatically.
 - Defeat a specific creature from Minecraft (e.g the Ender Dragon as you can see in the picture)
 - Raid
-- Survive a preset time (only when a timer is setuped)
+- Survive a preset time (only when a timer is set up)

 ## Start-Time
 It is the same as [change time](#change-time) except you can not change the time after you have started the challenge.